Preparing for SaaS application data protection

 Depending on what you want to do, perform the required action:

 I want to...
 Instructions Exclude resources from the backup.
 On the Exclude Resources tab, select the resources that you want to exclude from the backup.
-Use a backup option specific to my SaaS application or resource.
-On the Options tab, specify which of the available backup options you want to use and provide the required information.
-Specify the source, the region, the subnet, the network, or the security group for a data mover.
-On the Data Movers tab, do the following:
+Use a configuration property specific to my SaaS application or resource.
+On the Options tab, specify which of the available configuration properties you want to use and provide the required information.
+Assign a data mover configuration to the selected SaaS applications.
+On the Data Movers tab, from the Data Movers drop-down menu, select the preferred data mover configuration.

 -